Multimodal Fusion of EMG and Vision for Human Grasp Intent Inference in Prosthetic Hand Control: System Setup

 \subsection{Experiment Protocol}

+Enabling online human-robot interaction via hand and arm motion proves challenging due to the intricate structure and high degree of freedom (DOFs) present in the human body.
+Specifically, the human hand is complex with its 21 DOFs and 29 controlling muscles.
+As such, recognizing real-time human grasp intentions through the identification of intricate and high-DOF hand motions poses a significant challenge.

+Historically, research has mainly focused on steady-state classification involving a limited number of grasp patterns, which proves inadequate when addressing the nuanced changes in muscle activity that occur in real-world scenarios.
+For instance, conventional protocols usually instruct participants to maintain a specific gesture for a period of time, capturing data during this static process.
+However, in practical applications, muscular activity and hand configuration shift between static and dynamic positions, changing in unison with arm movements.

+To improve the detection of dynamic movements, we have incorporated greater variability into our experimental protocol.
+This involved gathering and employing data from an expanded repertoire of gestures, and integrating multiple dynamic actions to represent the transitions between various grasp intentions based on natural human movement sequences.
+Specifically, our experiment synchronizes hand movements with dynamic arm motions.
+We ask participants to naturally and continuously grasp different target objects from various orientations and positions without a pause.
+As the hand moves towards a target to grasp it, the finger and wrist configurations dynamically adapt based on the object's shape and distance.
+By including all these movement phases and changes in our experiment, we collect a broad range of motion data.
+This approach allows us to leverage the continuity of hand formation changes to enhance data variability and mimic real-life scenario.

-The experiment included moving objects among cells of an imaginary 3x2 grid with pre-defined grasp types as shown in \autoref{fig:system} (b).
-The experiment comprised of two sessions.
-In the first session, subjects moved objects in a clockwise manner, while in the second session, objects were moved in a counter-clockwise manner (only the clockwise session is demonstrated in \autoref{fig:system}).
-Having two sessions contributed to the diversity of EMG signal patterns and camera image diversities.
+The experiment included moving objects among cells of an imaginary 3$\times$2 grid with pre-defined gestures.
+The experimental setup is shown in \autoref{fig:system} and the pre-defined gestures are shown in \autoref{fig_14grasps}.
+The experiment was comprised of two sessions.
+In the first session, subjects moved objects in a clockwise manner, and in the second session objects were moved in a counter-clockwise manner (only the clockwise session is demonstrated in \autoref{fig:system}).
+Having two sessions contributed to the diversity of the dataset for the EMG signal and the camera image patterns.

 In each session, 54 objects were placed on a table one by one within the reach of the subjects so they could locate it on the proper spot before the experiment began.
-Then, for each object object, an image was shown on the monitor on the right side of the subject instructing them how to grasp the object.
+Then, for each object, an image was shown on the monitor on the right side of the subject instructing them how to grasp the object.
 Then, the moving experiment started.
 Audio cues, i.e. short beep sounds, were used to trigger each move.